Octember/platformer/README.md

 GRAVITY = *desired gravity*
 ```

 0.001 is normal Gravity, 0.0001 is funny to play.
-Over 0.002, jumping is almost imposible.
+Over 0.002, jumping is almost impossible.

-Changelog (diferences to original project)
+Changelog (differences to original project)
 ---

 * Player can now die (Game ends when player's health goes beyond 0)
 * Player can now win (Game ends when all enemies are dead)
 * Replaced taps with spaces in platformer.py and spite.py
 * New bigger map for testing
+* Added command line arguments
-* **GRAPICS**
+* **GRAPHICS**